RavenfieldCommunity/docs/en/Projects/ravenm.md

 >
 > At the official discord server of RFMP (no post link provided), the dev team announced this project stopped developing in 2020, and set the all channels to read-only, suggesting players to use RavenM for a better choice.
 >
-> RFMP had its wonderful lifetime, but because of bad game qualitiy, cheat problems, then mostly no one play on it sooon + no updates + lots of bad ratings + close online server forever.
+> RFMP had its wonderful lifetime, but because of bad game qualitiy, cheat problems, then nobody play it almost, no updates, causing lots of bad ratings, and finally closed online server forever.
 >
 > It was a past wonder of Ravenfield game community.